 Most of us want to meet and settle down with the “right” person, and most of us want such a relationship to last.
 At the same time, the majority of romantic partnerships end in dissolution.
 What are some of the major causes?
-Below are ten reasons why relationships fail, excerpted from my books (click on titles): “ 7 Keys to Long-Term Relationship Success ” and “ How to Communicate Effectively and Handle Difficult People ”.
+Below are 10 reasons why relationships fail, excerpted from my books, 7 Keys to Long-Term Relationship Success and How to Communicate Effectively and Handle Difficult People.

 Of course, every couple is unique.
 The longer two people shared their lives together, the more likely complex factors are involved.
 The list of reasons below is not meant to be comprehensive.
 They simply represent some of the most common and damaging factors behind relational dissolution.